FREVA-CLINT/freva/docs/source/developers_guide.rst

 .. toctree::
    :maxdepth: 3

-This documentation helps to get started with creating user defined ``freva`` plugins.
-This section provides a minimal example of a make your *existing* data analysis code a freva plugin.
+This documentation helps to get started with creating user defined ``Freva`` plugins.
+This section provides a minimal example of a make your *existing* data analysis code a Freva plugin.
 Detailed usage information can be found in the :ref:`APIReference`.

 A Minimal Example